ziyuang/fast_fisheye/README.md

 Check `fast_random_circles.html`.
 Cartesian Distortion is untouched and not sped up.

 ## Issues
 1. Not fast enough.
 I guess some NN search techniques for moving query (= current cursor position) should help.
-Left as future works.
+Leave it as future work.
 2. Strangely much slower in Firefox.